 Casting all your care upon him; for he careth for you.
 1 Peter 5:7 KJV

 If we identify a spirit of Self-Pity at work in our lives that is feeding us thoughts, feelings, and emotions that are not from God, we can be absolutely certain that it has an ulterior motive.
-And that motive is NOT for our good or benefit.
-It may take some courage to want to deal with something like this, and also some humility.
-Self-Pity can be established in pride in our misery – we call it a victim or false martyr mentality.
+And that motive is NOT for our good or benefit and can be downright self destructive.
+It may take some courage to want to deal with and overcome a negative mindset, and also some humility.
+Self-Pity can be established in pride in our misery; at Be in Health, we call it a victim or false martyr mentality.

-Some of the more harmful effects and results of Self-Pity:
+Here are some of the possible harmful effects and results of Self-Pity:

-- Self-Pity takes the bad things in our lives and brings them into the forefront of our focus.
-Then it tells us that 'nothing ever goes well for us' and makes these lies seem as if they are the truth.
+- Self-Pity takes life’s inevitable hardships and bad things and brings them to the forefront of our focus.
+Then it tells us that “nothing ever goes well for us” and makes these lies seem as if they are the truth.